scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

-Model architecture & Hyper-parameters
+Model architecture & Hyperparameters
 -------------------------------------

 The model used is Scikit-learn's fully-connected neural network, their ``MLPClassifier``.
-In this, there are several hyper-parameters.
+In this, there are several hyperparameters.
 Only one is varied that effects the architecture of the best model:

 * ``hidden_layer_sizes``, which controls the number of total neurons.
 This